mrRay/VVISF-GL/README.md

 ### VVGL/VVISF in Qt

-This repository includes a Qt project (examples/Qt/Qt.pro) that compiles VVGL and VVISF as shared libraries- the same project also includes two sample apps demonstrating the basic use of these shared libraries and VVGL/VVISF in Qt.
+This repository includes a Qt project (examples/Qt/Qt.pro) that compiles VVGL and VVISF as shared libraries- the same project also includes two sample apps demonstrating the basic use of these shared libraries and VVGL/VVISF in Qt, two texture upload/download benchmark apps, and a full-featured cross-platform port of the original cocoa ISF editor.

 After adding the shared libraries and their accompanying header files to your project file, you'll have to define which SDK the Qt project you're adding VVGL to is using.
 This is done by defining the compiler flag VVGL_SDK_QT, either in the Qt project file (DEFINES += VVGL_SDK_QT), or by un-commenting the appropriate line in "VVGL_HardCodedDefines.hpp".